PhellypeWandel/HDC-Events/README.md

 **version 0.6.0** Created page "Show"

 Created page show that shows the details of the events when you click in the button "saber mais" in home page.

+**version 0.6.1** Created a list of options in the event creation

+Created a 5 options list that appears in "Show" page.

+Change made in the Model "Event.php" line 12 to get the data as array.

+Updatade "styles.css", "create.blade.php", "show.blade.php", "EventController.php", "Event.php".